tastejs/todomvc/examples/angular2/readme.md

 ## Implementation

-This app was built using TypeScript and Angular 2 beta.
+This app was built using TypeScript and Angular 2 final release.
 To make changes simply

 * `npm i`
-* `npm run dev`
+* `npm run typings -- install`
+* `npm start`

 ## Credit